 Steve Hackett played on all the best Genesis albums and is touring his version of the classic Selling England By The Pound.
 GARY STEEL chatted with the guitar master.

 Note: This interview took place on July 23, 2019 (the day that Boris Johnson took power in the UK) ahead of Steve Hackett’s planned performance in Auckland on June 2, 2020.
 Except the Covid-19 pandemic meant that got postponed.
-It is now rescheduled for Friday 21 May, 2021 at the Auckland Town Hall.
+It was rescheduled for Friday 21 May, 2021 at the Auckland Town Hall, but postponed yet again.
+Now, the rescheduled-rescheduled gig has been confirmed for Friday 17 June, 2022.
+Here’s hoping!
+(The content of the show has been changed slightly to reflect the 45th anniversary of the Genesis live album Seconds Out – Hackett’s last album with the band – which will also be performed in its entirety).

 Gary Steel – You’ve got bad news this morning I hear.